shubhanjal44/tej-india/docs/SECURITY.md

 ALTER USER postgres WITH PASSWORD 'strong_password';

--- 2. Create application-specific user with limited privileges CREATE USER skillswap WITH PASSWORD 'app_password';
+-- 2. Create application-specific user with limited privileges CREATE USER TejIndiaWITH PASSWORD 'app_password';
 GRANT CONNECT ON DATABASE skillswap_db TO skillswap;
 GRANT USAGE ON SCHEMA public TO skillswap;
 GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO skillswap;